mgranja/Flight_Delay_Prediction_Model/README.md

 recall_score(train_y, train_predictions)
 ```

 Recall Score is the percentage total relevant results correctly classified by the algorithm.
+The recall score encompasses all the

 ![Recall Score](Recall_equation.png)